j3-signalroom/supercharge_streamlit-apache_flink/README.md

 ### 2.1 Special Mention
 Before we move on, take a moment to notice something new right before the `flink run` command—the `uv` run comes right before it!
 What is `uv`, you ask?
 Well, it's an incredibly fast Python package installer and dependency resolver, written in Rust, and designed to seamlessly replace `pip` and pip-tools in your workflows.
 By prefixing uv run to a command, you're ensuring that the command runs in an optimal Python environment.

-Now, let's break down the magic behind uv run:
+Now, let's break down the magic behind `uv` run:
-- When you use it with a file ending in `.py` or an HTTP(S) URL, uv treats it as a script and runs it with a Python interpreter.
-In other words, `uv run` `file.py` is equivalent to `uv` run python file.py.
+- When you use it with a file ending in `.py` or an HTTP(S) URL, `uv` treats it as a script and runs it with a Python interpreter.
+In other words, `uv run file.py` is equivalent to `uv run python file.py`.
 If you're working with a URL, `uv` even downloads it temporarily to execute it.
 Any inline dependency metadata is installed into an isolated, temporary environment—meaning zero leftover mess!
 When used with `-`, the input will be read from `stdin`, and treated as a Python script.
-- If used in a project directory, uv will automatically create or update the project environment before running the command.
+- If used in a project directory, `uv` will automatically create or update the project environment before running the command.
-- Outside of a project, if there's a virtual environment present in your current directory (or any parent directory), uv runs the command in that environment.
+- Outside of a project, if there's a virtual environment present in your current directory (or any parent directory), `uv` runs the command in that environment.
 If no environment is found, it uses the interpreter's environment.

 So what does this mean when we put `uv` run before `flink run`?
-It means uv takes care of all the setup—fast and seamless—right on the Flink cluster.
+It means `uv` takes care of all the setup—fast and seamless—right on the Flink cluster.
 If you think AI/ML is magic, the work the folks at Astral have done with uv is pure wizardry!

 Curious to learn more about Astral's `uv`?
 Check these out:
 - Documentation: Learn about [uv](https://docs.astral.sh/uv/).